Earth Science for Every Kid: 101 Experiments

 Each of the 101 experiments is broken down into its purpose, a list of materials, step-by-step instructions, expected results, and an easy to understand explanation.
 Every activity has been pretested and can be performed safely and inexpensively in the classroom or at home.

-Category Description for Elemental Science
+Category Description for Science for Every Kid Series

 Details